DRef Manual

 is a symbol, thenc

-must be external in a matching package.If
+must be external in a matching package.dtype

 .